Johnny Manahan: Career

 Manahan began his career directing for television soon after his studies around 1971.
 He was a freelancer and directed shows for the various local channels such as Two for the Road (GMA), For the Boys (IBC), The Big Big Show (BBC/City2), and Kaluskos Musmos (RPN).
 Right after ABS-CBN re-opened in 1986, he was appointed as a resident director at the network.
 He directed the leading shows of the history of local television, such as Chika Chika Chicks, Palibhasa Lalake, Tonight with Dick and Carmi, Abangan Ang Susunod Na Kabanata, and I Am What I Am.

 Manahan's mother, socialite and actress Elvira Manahan was killed on October 14, 1986.

-On February 5, 1992, Manahan assisted lawyer Miriam Defensor Santiago in setting up the first national convention of her People's Reform Party at the Araneta Coliseum.
-In April 1992, Manahan, then the program director, and Freddie Garcia, then ABS-CBN executive vice president and general manager, formed the idea of creating a stable of new stars exclusively for the network.
+Manahan, together with Lino Brocka, Charo Santos-Concio, and Freddie M. Garcia who was then ABS-CBN executive vice president and general manager, established Star Magic to create a stable of new stars exclusively for the network in 1988 as Discovery.
 This gave birth to Talent Center.
 In its early years, the Talent Center's project was Ang TV.
 The show auditioned thousands of people and accepted chosen ones into the program.
 The series soon led to mall shows, live concerts, and record albums.
-It also became a springboard for the careers of Claudine Barretto, Jolina Magdangal, Camille Prats, Victor Neri, Angelica Panganiban, Angelu de Leon, Sarah Geronimo, Geoff Eigenmann, Rica Peralejo, Gio Alvarez, and Paolo Contis among others.
+It also became a springboard for the careers of Claudine Barretto, Jolina Magdangal, Camille Prats, Victor Neri, Angelica Panganiban, Carlo Aquino, Angelu de Leon, Sarah Geronimo, Geoff Eigenmann, Rica Peralejo, Gio Alvarez, and Paolo Contis among others.
 The Talent Center continued its search through the launching vehicle Star Circle in 1995.

+On February 5, 1992, Manahan assisted lawyer Miriam Defensor Santiago in setting up the first national convention of her People's Reform Party at the Araneta Coliseum.

 While he was busy discovering and developing new talent, Manahan continued to direct television shows, movies, concerts, and specials.
 In particular, he directed the first collaboration of Martin Nievera and Gary Valenciano, a major concert in September 2009 at the Mall of Asia concert grounds, as well as concerts of international singers Barry Manilow, Diana Krall and Andrea Bocelli in the Philippines.